-When someone calls you insulting sexual names, talks about you in a sexual way that makes you feel uncomfortable (like commenting on your body), or spreads sexual rumours about you, that’s sexual harassment.
+It can include many different behaviours, ranging from someone calling you insulting sexual names or talking about you in a sexual way that makes you feel uncomfortable, to unwanted sexual touching, sexual assault or stalking.
 It can happen in person, over the phone, or online.

 Experiencing sexual harassment at work can create a stressful and hostile working environment, particularly if you’re harassed by someone who works closely with you.